Models could be facing the prospect of being rendered useless.

 “It takes a lot of time and effort to create images with Shudu, but it’s a 100% product of my heart.”

-“I think there are many applications for 3D, but I don’t think 5 years is long enough to see real change, but there will be big developments.
+“I think there are many applications for 3D, and debates constantly over which is the best software, like ZBrush vs Blender.
+I don’t think 5 years is long enough to see real change, but there will be big developments.
 We want to follow a story and I feel that just because a character is created, doesn’t make it any less captivating.
 I’d love to imagine where Shudu will be in 5 years, but in a way I follow where she takes me.
 With every image I post I never know how the reaction may be, but I’d love to see her embraced as art in many different forms.”

 “I took the opportunity to create the most beautiful woman I could… Personally, I do not think 3D will replace real models because without real models Shudu would have never appeared. ”